Amapola (song): Recordings

 "Amapola" was first recorded instrumentally by Cuban Orquesta Francesa de A. Moreno for Columbia in February 1923.
 Spanish tenor Miguel Fleta made the first vocal recording in 1925.
 In 1935, the Lecuona Cuban Boys released their rendition of the song as a single, recorded in 1935 in Paris.
 Japanese singer Noriko Awaya released her version of the song in 1937.

 A popular recorded version was made later by the Jimmy Dorsey Orchestra with vocalists Helen O'Connell and Bob Eberly; this was released by Decca Records as catalog number 3629 and arrived on the Billboard charts on March 14, 1941, where it stayed for 14 weeks and reached #1.
 This version was remembered by American soldiers in World War II and sung with irony as they fought in France and saw the poppies of Flanders Fields.
 Another English-language version for the American market was recorded by Spike Jones and his City Slickers in the characteristic comic style of his band.

 Since its debut "Amapola" has been a favorite recording of opera tenors including Tito Schipa (1926), Nino Martini (1941), Jan Peerce (1950), Alfredo Kraus (1959) and Luigi Alva (1963).
 Tatsuro Yamashita covered Amapola in his 1986 a cappella album On The Street Corner 2.
 In 1990 "Amapola" was sung during the first Three Tenors concert in Rome.

 Bing Crosby recorded the song three times: first on his album El Señor Bing (1960), then on Bing Crosby's Treasury - The Songs I Love (1965) and finally for his 1975 album Bingo Viejo.

 The song was recorded by instrumental surf rockers The Spotnicks, included on their 1962 debut album The Spotnicks in London.

 Brazilian singer Roberto Carlos recorded a version with his own Portuguese lyrics in 1964.

+In 1985, Mexican artist David Lee Garza recorded the song for the debut album, Totally Yours "Bullet-Proff".

 In 2008, Guatemalan artist Gaby Moreno recorded the song for her debut album, Still The Unknown.

 Ryuichi Kawamura's cover appears on his 2011 album The Voice.

 Natalie Cole included "Amapola" in her 2013 album Natalie Cole en Español.

 In 2016, Bradley Walsh recorded the song for his debut album, Chasing Dreams.

 In popular culture

 Deanna Durbin sang the song in the 1939 film First Love.
 The song was performed in other films by Alberto Rabagliati (1941) and Sara Montiel (La Bella Lola, 1962).
 In Gabrielle Roy's The Tin Flute, published in 1945, the character Emmanuel hums "Amapola".
-An orchestral version of "Amapola" directed by Ennio Morricone served as a leitmotif in the 1984 gangster film Once Upon a Time in America.
+An orchestral version of "Amapola" arranged by Ennio Morricone served as a leitmotif in the 1984 gangster film Once Upon a Time in America.